mweidner037/lex-sequence/README.md

 ## Misc

 - `BASE` must even and >= 4.
 For a base-2 (binary) sequence, binary-encode the numbers from the base-4 sequence.
+- The `BASE` encoding of `sequence(n)` is always as long as the `BASE/2` encoding of `n`.
 - You can use any alphabet to encode numbers as strings, so long as it consists of `BASE` chars and they are in lexicographic order.
 E.g., you can use base64 chars in the **non-standard, lexicographic** ordering `+/0-9A-Za-z`.
-- The `BASE` encoding of `sequence(n)` is always as long as the `BASE/2` encoding of `n`.
+- [lexicographic-integer](https://www.npmjs.com/package/lexicographic-integer) implements the same idea, but only in base 16 or 256, with strings that are generally a bit longer than ours.
 - The sequence is as follows, with examples in base 10:
-  1. Starting with 0, enumerate `(BASE/2)^1` numbers.
+  1. Starting with 0, enumerate `BASE/2` numbers.
 (0, 1, ..., 4.)
   2. Add 1, multiply by `BASE`, then enumerate `(BASE/2)^2` numbers.
      (50, 51, ..., 74.)
   3. Add 1, multiply by `BASE`, then enumerate `(BASE/2)^3` numbers.